Ionetcon/testProject/README.md

-// this is  a repo for me to work on my learning project and just generally to screw around builing stuff for friends
+This is a space to work on the Website for the Woodshed orlando

 --ionetcon